caw442000/NAT/README.md

 ## Issues

-svg asset was not importing so I used JS to rebuild it dynamically
+svg asset was not importing so I used JS to rebuild it dynamically.

+Due to length of string for product I had to shorten the text.

 ## How to Test